getsentry/sentry.engineering/src/content/blog/from-monkey-patching-to-tracing-channels.md

 ## What Is Instrumentation?

-each of its components and used libraries.
+The most fundamental requirement to make an application observable is the ability to instrument each of its components and used libraries.
 Instrumentation is the process of adding code to a program to monitor and analyze its internal operations and generate diagnostic data.
 It’s exactly what the Sentry SDKs and OpenTelemetry instrumentation are doing under the hood.

 Consider a typical HTTP client library.
 Application developers want to know when a request starts and completes, along with some metadata like URL, status code and headers.
 Today, libraries handle this inconsistently: some provide custom